 ➤ Security: Security is (understandably) tight at the 9/11 Museum.
 Expect airport-like security checks at the entrance, which might mean longer queues during high season.
 Allow some extra time to go through security.

 ➤ Download the “Explore 9/11” app before your visit.
-This free app will guide you through the space, and also features extra content and stories told by first responders and residents.
+This free app will guide you through the space, and it also features extra content and stories told by first responders and residents.

 I strongly suggest buying your tickets online to avoid wasting time – when I did, I saved at least 20 minutes by avoiding the queue at the ticket counter.
 You can buy your skip the line tickets here.